drjvtlkr/CRUD-golang/README.md

-# Simple HTTP Server in Go
+# Simple CRUD application in Go

-Welcome to the **Simple HTTP Server in Go**! 🎉 This project showcases my journey in learning Go by creating a basic HTTP server with two main functionalities: fetching and posting data.
+Welcome to the **Simple CRUD application in Go**! 🎉 This project showcases my journey in learning Go by creating a basic CRUD RESTful APIs.

 ## 🚀 Features

-- **GET /data**: Fetches data from the server.
+- **GET /data**: Fetches data from the Movies server.
+As a starting point Two movies get added when you run the server:
+    ```bash
+    go run main.go

 - **POST /data**: Allows you to send data to the server.

+- **PUT /data**: Update Movie details

+- **DELETE /data**: Delete data from the server

 ## 📚 Getting Started